arlixu/lucene-hadoop/README.md

 # lucene-hadoop
-A Lucene Datasource of Spark.Supports push down filter and push down aggeragation
+A Lucene Datasource of Spark.Supports push down filter and push down aggeragation.Test on spark version 3.0.2

 ## Demo
 ```